What to Wear

 Do strategically add patterns or texture through accessories.
 A tasteful scarf, a subtle patterned tie, or interesting jewelry can add personality and visual interest without overwhelming the image.
 Ensure these accents complement your solid-colored clothing.

-So Pack A Suitcase
+Pack A Suitcase

 Bring a variety of options: Plan to bring tops in light, medium, and dark solid colors, as well as that hue you genuinely enjoy wearing and feel confident in.
 Different colors can subtly convey different moods and work well against various backgrounds.